Company: Rural Community Assistance Corp (RCAC)

 A combination of experience and education is necessary to qualify for the position.
 A typical qualifying combination may include:

-Bachelor’s degree (additional qualifying experience may be substituted).
+Associate or Bachelor’s degree (additional qualifying experience may be substituted).

 Compensation and Benefits